 What is the Vegan Diet?

-The vegan diet is often characterized as a very strict vegetarian diet because it not only exclude meat but it also excludes eggs, honey, milk and all dairy products.
-Veganism is often chosen due to health reason, ethical reasons or both.
-Those who chose this diet for ethical reasons also avoid the use of any animal products such as in the clothing, jewelry or cosmetics.
-(R)
+The vegan diet is often characterized as a very strict vegetarian diet because it not only excludes meat but it also excludes eggs, honey, milk, and all dairy products.
+Veganism is often chosen due to health reasons, ethical reasons or both.
+Those who chose this diet for ethical reasons also avoid the use of any animal products such as in clothing, jewelry or cosmetics.

 Putting it together: Paleo + Vegan = Pegan

-Today, we try to combine the paleo concept with vegan to focus on foods which are 75% plant based (fruits, nuts, seeds, vegetables and 25% of high quality for sustainably raised meat, poultry and fish.
+Today, we try to combine the paleo concept with vegan to focus on foods that are 75% plant-based (fruits, nuts, seeds, vegetables, and 25% of high quality for sustainably raised meat, poultry and fish.
 This combination is called the pegan diet!
 The pegan diet prioritizes sustainable animal proteins and unprocessed whole foods.
-Sugars, dairy, gluten and wheat are avoided in this diet.
+Sugars, dairy, gluten, and wheat are avoided in this diet.
 Of course, it won’t be easy in the beginning to eat vegan paleo, but paleo is more than a diet.
 It is a lifestyle for anyone that is looking to make a change.

 What are you supposed to eat?